-In Victoria, your appointed attorneys will cease to have the ability to make decisions for you when:
+In Victoria, your attorney will stop being able to make decisions for you if:

-- they become your care worker, accommodation provider, or health provider, or
+- they become your care worker, accommodation provider, or health provider

-- in the case of an an attorney for financial matters, they are convicted or found guilty of an offence involving dishonesty.
+- they are your attorney for financial matters and they are convicted or found guilty of an offence involving being dishonest.

 We're here to help you every step of the way